 - 6.1.1 Schedule D identifies the major parks to be developed in the VMC.
 These include Neighbourhood Parks intended primarily for use by local residents, and Urban Parks, Public Squares and the Transit Square intended for use by local residents and workers, all Vaughan citizens and other visitors to the VMC.
 The Environmental Open Spaces identified on Schedule D are intended to accommodate stormwater management facilities and associated naturalized open space as well as complementary parkland. - 6.1.2 It is a goal of this plan to develop a minimum of 20 hectares of parkland in the VMC.
 The City shall monitor the use and demand for parkland as the VMC develops and may adjust the target without amendment to this plan.
 To meet or exceed the target, the City may require the dedication of additional parkland to that identified in Schedule D, in accordance with the Planning Act.
 The additional parkland may constitute additions to the parks in Schedule D or may take the form of a Neighbourhood Park, Urban Park or Public Square or other usable, accessible open space.
-Alternatively, or in addition, the City may seek to acquire parkland in areas adjacent to the VMC, accessible to residents. - 6.1.3 As set out in Section 7.3.3 of Volume 1 of the Official Plan, parkland shall be dedicated on the basis of 5% of the gross land area for residential areas and 2% for commercial and employment areas, or 1.0 hectare for each 300 dwelling units, or a combination thereof, whichever yields the most favourable supply of parkland at the City's discretion, as provided for in Section 42 of the Planning Act.
+Alternatively, or in addition, the City may seek to acquire parkland in areas adjacent to the VMC, accessible to residents. - 6.1.3 As set out in Section 7.3.3 of Volume 1 of the Official Plan, parkland shall be dedicated on the basis of 5% of the gross land area for residential areas and 2% for commercial and employment areas, or 1.0 hectare for each 300 dwelling units, or a combination thereof,

+The policies of this section build upon those in Sections 7 and 9.1.1 of Volume 1 of the Official Plan. whichever yields the most favourable supply of parkland at the City's discretion, as provided for in Section 42 of the Planning Act.
 Parkland dedication may also be provided via payment of cash-in-lieu at the discretion of Council.
 Funds generated from cash-in-lieu contributions shall be used by the municipality to acquire parkland.